Three Tips For Writing Affirmations (With Powerful Affirmation Examples)

-The focus here is on enjoyment and being satisfied rather than on doing without, and this creates less resistance on both the conscious and subconscious levels toward changing behavior.
+The focus here is on enjoyment.
+You may concentrate on being satisfied rather than on doing without.
+This creates less resistance on both the conscious and subconscious levels toward changing behavior.

 For an affirmation to be effective, it has to be an idea that the conscious mind accepts as being possible.

 For example, if a homeless person affirms, “I am a millionaire, I own a home in Malibu” without having any experience outside of poverty, that individual's conscious mind will begin an internal argument.

 The conscious responds to the positive affirmations, “Oh, who are YOU kidding?
 You live in a refrigerator box now!
 You've never held a steady job.
 You will never get out of the gutter …“.
 In a debate between the conscious and the subconscious, the conscious mind wins.

 In turn, this reinforces the behaviors and choices that brought the individual into a place of poverty.
 It will continue to keep that person firmly chained into a life of poverty.